 At the dawn of the 20th century, the Nihonbashi [Japan bridge] district (named for Japan’s most prominent bridge from which all distances in the country were measured) still had a marketplace atmosphere about it.
 The presence of canal-side warehouses, shophouses, and fish markets, important purveyors of goods and services during the Tokugawa era, would remain until the last of the fishmongers were relocated to Tsukiji following the 1923 Great Kanto earthquake.

-More domestic needs were accommodated on both sides of the bridge at two fashionable department stores, Mitsukoshi Gofukuten and Shirokiya.
+More domestic needs were accommodated on each side of Nihonbashi bridge at two fashionable department stores, Mitsukoshi Gofukuten and Shirokiya.
 As in all of Tokyo’s neighborhoods, numerous small shrines and temples dotted the backstreets.
 Within Nihonbashi’s Ningyo-cho [doll district] mothers-to-be could visit Suitengu Shrine where they received protective amulets for their unborn, and long strips of blessed white cotton to wrap around their stomach for good health and protection.